antonostrovsky/aws-media-insights-engine/source/webapp/README.md

 ## Running a Development Environment:

-Here's how to run this project on an Amazon Linux Docker container:
+Here's how to run the demo app on an Amazon Linux Docker container:

 ### Start an Amazon Linux container
 ```